shewitt93/FIKA---Final-Project/README.md

 ## Process and Roadmap

-- 1 Created Figma and schemas.
+-  Created Figma and schemas.
 Created Django backend with authencation and created user models
-- 2 Created react fromend and connected it to backend with form validation for authentication login
+-  Created react fromend and connected it to backend with form validation for authentication login
-- 3 added chat and games with websockets
+-  added chat and games with websockets

 ## Challenges

-- 1 Learning and integrating Websocket
+- Learning and integrating Websocket
-- 2
-- 3
+- Deploying multiple servers

 ## Future features

-- 1 More Games
+-  More Games
-- 2 More user features
+-  More user features
-- 3 More fun!
+-  More fun!

 ## License